 Finally, it feels like New England here in New England.

-On the saltmarshes, the grasses are taking on their yellow and reddish hues, a sign that the turn of the tree foliage isn’t far behind.
-On Plum Island, the annual spectacle of the migrating swallows captures the imagination.
+On the salt marshes of Ipswich Bay, the grasses are taking on their yellow and reddish hues, a sign that the turn of the tree foliage isn’t far behind.
+Farther along the coast, on Plum Island, the annual spectacle of the migrating swallows captures the imagination.
 Thousands of swallows spiral and swirl across the sky in perfect synchronization, sometimes only a few feet above your head.
 There is nothing quite like it.

 All of the local kids have gone back to school, whether it be college, elementary school, or somewhere in between.
-The glitches that marked the start of the year, such as busing problems that sent kids hither and yon in Newburyport, have been fixed.
+The fall sports season is in full swing, as evidenced by the storm of activity from the high school gridirons to the youth soccer fields.

 Newburyport’s once busy downtown is now fairly quiet, though the pleasant weather brings the annual fall migration of European tourists on their tour buses, as well as handfuls of people lucky enough to have time off to enjoy this weather.
 Newburyport now feels relaxed and a little bit more homey.